-When there is a problem with the gradation expression, the original colours of the content being displayed cannot be reproduced.
-If you look carefully at displays like video, games or photographs you can probably see or sense things like a lack of depth in the colouration, unnatural colour shifts in the middle gradations or displays blanked out with large blocked-up shadows.
+When there is a problem with the gradation expression, the original colors of the content being displayed cannot be reproduced.
+If you look carefully at displays like video, games or photographs you can probably see or sense things like a lack of depth in the coloration, unnatural colour shifts in the middle gradations or displays blanked out with large blocked-up shadows.
 Of course, it is very hard to use such monitors for things where colour reproduction such as photo retouching or graphics work.

 The human eye is surprisingly easily tricked, so watch out!

 We have talked about ways to check gradation expression.
 We think that it was comparatively easy to understand about blocked-up shadows in dark areas, blown-out highlights in light areas and banding in middle gradations.
 However, it is hard to distinguish whether a gradation is being cast with unnecessary colour so we would like to add a little more about this.

 Below is a row of images of seven slightly different grays.
 Only one is a neutral (with no colour cast) grey.
 Can you tell which one it is?

 The answer is: the far right image.
 If the other grays looked correct, colour may not be being correctly recognized for a variety of reasons, such as the lighting environment or the LCD settings.